fabipfeif/RaspberryPi/README.md

 # RaspberryPi
-The small simple Projects on my Raspberry Pi to löearn the basics
+The small simple Projects on my Raspberry Pi to learn the basics